adeep/bitwarden_reddit/cannot_login.md

 * Are you on the wrong web vault, [US vault](https://vault.bitwarden.com) versus [EU vault](https://vault.bitwarden.eu))?
 These are _not interchangeable_.
-Go ahead and try the other one.
+If you haven't tried this already, go ahead and try to log in via the other web server.

+_Check your email._

 * _Do you actually have an account?_
   [Go to Bitwarden](https://bitwarden.com/pricing/) and try to create a new account.